Take-Some-Bytes/specifications/colonialwars/cw-file-structures.md

 is busy doing something, and is moderately damaged.
 Only applies to buildings
 - Heavily Damaged, Busy Animation (``"busyDamaged2"``): Played when the entity using this graphic is busy doing something, and is heavily damaged.
 Only applies to buildings.

+A graphics data parser SHOULD ignore unrecognized animation fields.